evennia/evennia/docs/source/Setup/Updating-Evennia.md

 This applies if you followed the [git-install instructions](./Installation-Git.md).
 Before Evennia 1.0, this was the only way to install Evennia.

-At any time, development is either happening in the `master` branch (latest stable) or `develop` (experimental).
-Which one is active and 'latest' at a given time depends - after a release,  `master` will see most updates, close to a new release, `develop` will usually be the fastest changing.
+At any time, development is either happening in the `main` branch (latest stable) or `develop` (experimental).
+Which one is active and 'latest' at a given time depends - after a release,  `main` will see most updates, close to a new release, `develop` will usually be the fastest changing.

 1. Read the [changelog](../Coding/Changelog.md) to see what changed and if it means you need to make any changes to your game code.
 2. If you use a [virtualenv](#Installation-Git#virtualenv), make sure it's active.